teknesya/UltimateBrowserProject/app/src/main/assets/OnBrowserPro_introduction_en.md

-UltimateBrowserProject
+OnBrowserPro
 ===

-UltimateBrowserProject is a browser that aims to do the work unlike any other browser.
+OnBrowserPro is a browser that aims to do the work unlike any other browser.
 Currently, it is in beta and supports the following functions:

 ### Custom home: